2022 New Year FAQ: WebPT EMR

 Is the performance threshold increasing?

 Yes.
-MIPS participants must obtain 60 points or more to avoid a negative payment adjustment.
-This is up from the 45 points required in 2020.
-The additional performance threshold for exceptional performance will remain at 85 points.
+MIPS participants must obtain 75 points or more to avoid a negative payment adjustment.
+The additional performance threshold for exceptional performance is increasing to 89 points.
+Furthermore, 2022 will be the final year for the additional performance threshold.

 Has the MIPS payment adjustment changed?